15 Behind-the-Scenes Facts About Taxi

 7. BOBBY WHEELER WAS SUPPOSED TO BE BLACK.

-The character of aspiring actor Bobby Wheeler was originally envisioned with an African-American playing the role.
-Blazing Saddles’ Cleavon Little was in serious contention for the part, and it eventually came down to him and Jeff Conaway.
+The character of aspiring actor Bobby Wheeler was originally written with a black actor in mind.
+Blazing Saddles’s Cleavon Little was in serious contention for the part, and it eventually came down to him and Jeff Conaway.
 Conaway had a foot in the door with the production team by way of a guest appearance on The Mary Tyler Moore Show.
 (He’d also recently co-starred in the film Grease, though it hadn’t yet been released.)
 The series creators had Conaway in mind for the role of naive John Burns, but Conaway thought he was better suited for the Bobby character and campaigned for the part.
 He was eventually given a reading with Judd Hirsch which ultimately won him the role.

 8. ANDY KAUFMAN'S CONTRACT ONLY REQUIRED HIM TO WORK TWO DAYS PER WEEK.